-- risks relating to the government investigation related to our restatement of the Company's Financial Statements, as well as the industry-wide investigations into non-traditional, or loss mitigation, (re)insurance products, and other industry practices, all of the possible consequences of which we are unable to foresee; - the risk that ongoing investigative regulatory developments will disrupt our business, or that of our business partners, or mandate changes in industry practices in a fashion which increases our costs or requires us to alter aspects of the way we do business; - 8. acts of terrorism, war or political unrest; - the inherent uncertainties in our reserving process, which we believe are increasing as we diversify into new product classes; - emerging claim and coverage issues, which could expand our obligations beyond the amount we intend to underwrite; - 11. possible challenges in maintaining our fee-based operations, including risks associated with retaining our existing partners and attracting potential new partners; - a decrease in the level of demand for our reinsurance or insurance business, or increased competition in the industry; - greater frequency or severity of claims and loss activity, including as a result of natural or man-made catastrophic events, than our underwriting, reserving or investment practices anticipate based on historical experience or industry data; - changes in economic conditions, including interest rate, currency, equity and credit conditions which could affect our investment portfolio; - 15. extraordinary events affecting our clients or brokers, such as bankruptcies and liquidations, and the risk that we may not retain or replace our large clients; - 16. a contention by the U.S. Internal Revenue Service that our Bermuda subsidiaries, including Renaissance Reinsurance, Glencoe and RIHL, are subject to U.S. taxation; - 17. the lowering or loss of any of the ratings of RenaissanceRe or of one or more of our subsidiaries or changes in the policies or practices of the rating agencies; - 18. loss of services of any one of our key executive officers; - 19. risks relating to the collectibility of our reinsurance, including both our Reinsurance and Individual Risk operations, as well as risks relating to the availability of coverage from creditworthy providers; - 20. failures of our reinsurers, brokers or program managers to honor their obligations, including their obligations to make third party payments for which we might be liable, a risk which may have increased as regards brokers in light of recent developments; - changes in the distribution or placement of risks due to increased consolidation of insurance and reinsurance brokers, or program managers, or from potential changes in their business practices which may be required by future regulatory changes; - 22. changes in insurance regulations in the U.S. or other jurisdictions in which we operate, including potential challenges to Renaissance Reinsurance's claim of exemption from insurance regulation under current laws, and the risk of increased global regulation of the insurance and reinsurance industry; - 23. the passage of federal or state legislation subjecting Renaissance Reinsurance to supervision or regulation, including additional tax regulation, in the U.S. or other jurisdictions in which we operate; and - 24. actions of competitors, including industry consolidation, the launch of new entrants and the development of competing financial products.
+- risks relating to the government investigation related to our restatement of the Company's Financial Statements, as well as the industry-wide investigations into non-traditional, or loss mitigation, (re)insurance products, and other industry practices, all of the possible consequences of which we are unable to foresee; - the risk that ongoing investigative regulatory developments will disrupt our business, or that of our business partners, or mandate changes in industry practices in a fashion which increases our costs or requires us to alter aspects of the way we do business; - 8. acts of terrorism, war or political unrest; - 9. the inherent uncertainties in our reserving process, which we believe are increasing as we diversify into new product classes; - 10. emerging claim and coverage issues, which could expand our obligations beyond the amount we intend to underwrite; - 11. possible challenges in maintaining our fee-based operations, including risks associated with retaining our existing partners and attracting potential new partners; - 12. a decrease in the level of demand for our reinsurance or insurance business, or increased competition in the industry; - 13. greater frequency or severity of claims and loss activity, including as a result of natural or man-made catastrophic events, than our underwriting, reserving or investment practices anticipate based on historical experience or industry data; - 14. changes in economic conditions, including interest rate, currency, equity and credit conditions which could affect our investment portfolio; - 15. extraordinary events affecting our clients or brokers, such as bankruptcies and liquidations, and the risk that we may not retain or replace our large clients; - 16. a contention by the U.S. Internal Revenue Service that our Bermuda subsidiaries, including Renaissance Reinsurance, Glencoe and RIHL, are subject to U.S. taxation; - 17. the lowering or loss of any of the ratings of RenaissanceRe or of one or more of our subsidiaries or changes in the policies or practices of the rating agencies; - 18. loss of services of any one of our key executive officers; - 19. risks relating to the collectibility of our reinsurance, including both our Reinsurance and Individual Risk operations, as well as risks relating to the availability of coverage from creditworthy providers; - 20. failures of our reinsurers, brokers or program managers to honor their obligations, including their obligations to make third party payments for which we might be liable, a risk which may have increased as regards brokers in light of recent developments; - 21. changes in the distribution or placement of risks due to increased consolidation of insurance and reinsurance brokers, or program managers, or from potential changes in their business practices which may be required by future regulatory changes; - 22. changes in insurance regulations in the U.S. or other jurisdictions in which we operate, including potential challenges to Renaissance Reinsurance's claim of exemption from insurance regulation under current laws, and the risk of increased global regulation of the insurance and reinsurance industry; - 23. the passage of federal or state legislation subjecting Renaissance Reinsurance to supervision or regulation, including additional tax regulation, in the U.S. or other jurisdictions in which we operate; and - 24. actions of competitors, including industry consolidation, the launch of new entrants and the development of competing financial products.

-we may make to forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
+The factors listed above should not be construed as exhaustive.
+Certain of these factors are described in more detail in "Risk Factors" below.
+We undertake no obligation to release publicly the results of any future revisions we may make to forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.